CHOOSING THE RIGHT VANITY

 Buying a vanity can be a difficult process.
-With so many different looks and styles to choose from, one can sometimes get a little lost on what to look for.
-Here are some things to think of when buying a vanity that will help you with this important decision.
+With so many different looks and styles to choose from it’s easy to get overwhelmed by the number of options.
+Here are some things to consider when shopping for your vanity that can help make the decision a little easier.

-When buying for your master bathroom, it is important to remember that your vanity is the center of all your daily bathing and beauty needs for you and your partner.
-Having a vanity with ample storage, and if possible one with a double sink, will be very helpful providing both the adequate space to use the vanity, and to store your products and tools.
-Your vanity can either match your bedroom furnishings or be a stand alone piece.
-A wall-mounted vanity can give your bathroom a much more open feel creating the impression of more floor space.
-On the other hand, a more furniture looking standing vanity can blend in with your décor a little easier.
+When buying for your master bathroom, it’s important to remember that your vanity will be at the center of all your daily hygiene and beauty needs for you and your partner.
+Having a vanity with ample storage, and if possible one with a double sink, will provide adequate space for storing all your products and tools.
+Your vanity can either match your bedroom furnishings or be a stand-alone piece.
+Wall-mounted vanities can create the impression of more floor space, giving the room a more open feel when space is limited.
+On the other hand, free standing vanities have a more substantial look and may blend in with your décor a little easier.

-When thinking about a hall or guest bathroom which can be used by children and teenagers, countertop space and storage should be of primary concern.
-More drawers over cabinets will help you with the large amount of bathroom products that will most likely be needed for such a bathroom.
-If space allows, a 60-72” vanity is optimal here, and depending on the need, one or two sinks will work nicely.
-Make sure to prioritize durability in a countertop for this one.
+When thinking about a hall or guest bathroom, which can be used by children and teenagers, countertop space and storage should be of primary concern.
+Choosing a vanity with more drawers over cabinets will help with the large amount of products that will be needed for such a bathroom.
+If the space allows, a 60-72” vanity is optimal, and if necessary, double sinks may come in handy.
+Make sure to prioritize durability in a countertop for this space.

-A powder room, which is usually the smallest of your bathrooms, will most likely only require a smaller vanity.
-Usually such a room is not used for bathing, so a vanity with surplus storage is most likely not needed here.
+Powder rooms, which usually tend to be the smallest of bathrooms, will most likely only require a smaller vanity.
+Since such a room is typically not used for bathing, ample storage space isn’t a concern.
 A single sink is usually sufficient, and the size of the vanity should be whatever size best fits the space.
 The style of the vanity can either compliment the house or make a more lavish and bold statement.